top of page

 -Highlight ways everyone can make a positive difference.

-In addition to the advocacy of the Biodiversity Bikeride, I will also be practicing leave-no-trace principles, eating a strictly plant-based (vegan) diet, and committing to picking up a minimum of six pieces of garbage each day and disposing of them properly.
+In addition to the advocacy of the Biodiversity Bikeride, I will also be practicing leave-no-trace principles, and eating a strictly plant-based (vegan) diet.

 This isn’t about pointing fingers or telling others how to live.
 And it’s certainly not about acting like I have sustainability all figured out.
 I don’t.